danielkunin/Deeplearning-Visualizations/article/optimization.md

 The optimization algorithm is also a core choice.
 You can play with various optimizers in the visualization below.
 That will help you build an intuitive sense of the pros and cons of each.

-In this visualization, your goal is to play with hyperparameters to find parameter values that minimize a loss function.
+In the visualization below, your goal is to play with hyperparameters to find parameter values that minimize a loss function.
 You can choose the loss function and starting point of the optimization.
 Although there's no explicit model, you can assume that finding the minimum of the loss function is equivalent to finding the best model for your task.
 For the sake of simplicity, the model only has two parameters and the batch batch size is always 1.

 {% include article/optimization/landscape.html %}